What is an encroachment?

 Applying for an encroachment permit

 Encroachment permits are issued by the Public Works Department/Roads Division.
-Applicants requesting a permit must file a completed application with the Public Works Department at 1195 Third Street, Room 101, Napa, CA 94559.
+Applicants requesting a permit must file a completed application (PDF) with the Public Works Department at 1195 Third Street, Room 101, Napa, CA 94559.
 Instructions for filling out the application form are on the form and general conditions that must be adhered to are attached.
 Additional conditions for each permit will be attached to the copy given to the applicant.

 Call before you dig

 Applicants are required to obtain an underground service alert tag number that must be referenced on their application for an encroachment permit.
 Please call 811 for a tag number or visit the Underground Services Alert webpage for additional information or to obtain a service alert tag number online.
 Please note that applicants and contractors are required to contact the Roads Inspector 72 hours in advance of construction and review the USA requirements; the inspector confirms USA has been contacted.

 Please note the applicant may be required to supply additional information regarding the nature, location, and duration of the encroachment.
 Applicants may be required to provide detailed plans or diagrams of the proposed encroachment.
 Further, if the existing surface of the road is to be disturbed by the project, the applicant shall restore the County road to the same condition as existed prior to the work within the time-frame specified by the permit.
 All work is to be performed at the applicant's expense.
 Applications meeting all required standards will be approved by signature of the Napa County Roads Superintendent or their designee.